telefonicaid/fiware-orion/doc/manuals/user/forbidden_characters.md

 encoding](http://www.degraeve.com/reference/urlencoding.php)).

-There is another set of characters that requires special care from the user persepective.
+There is another set of characters that requires special care from the user perspective.
 Are those in the following list:

 -   #
 -   ?